• Home

 It is reduced with a sweetener such as honey or brown sugar.
 This makes it deliciously thick and glossy.

 It used to be a little trickier to get hold of, but it is now readily available in most large supermarkets.
+You will find it in the same place as standard balsamic vinegar.

 Can this Fig, Prosciutto & Rocket Salad be made in advance?